junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 # HOW TO USE A THERMOMETER

 Every family should have a thermometer.
-Take the temperature of a sick person 4 times a day and always write it down (see [page 462](#page-462)).
+Take the temperature of a sick person 4 times a day and always write it down.

 How to read the thermometer (using one marked in degrees centigrade, °C):